 Huddleston is a very small town located in the state of Virginia.
 With a population of 2,483 people and just one neighborhood, Huddleston is the 205th largest community in Virginia.

 Huddleston home prices are not only among the most expensive in Virginia, but Huddleston real estate also consistently ranks among the most expensive in America.

-Unlike some towns, Huddleston isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Huddleston are a mix of both white- and blue-collar jobs.
-Overall, Huddleston is a town of sales and office workers, professionals and managers.
-There are especially a lot of people living in Huddleston who work in sales jobs (15.67%), management occupations (11.69%) and office and administrative support (7.34%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Huddleston is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Huddleston is a town of sales and office workers, managers, and service providers.
+There are especially a lot of people living in Huddleston who work in sales jobs (21.22%), management occupations (20.57%), and food service (10.87%).